Types of Insurance Nonprofits Should Consider

 - General Liability

 General liability is the policy that addresses bodily injury or property damage claims.
 General liability also includes a defense for personal and advertising injury claims, such as copyright infringement.

 If you want to rent space, gain a contract, get funding, have a special event, or work in partnership with another organization, you will most likely be asked to provide proof of general liability insurance.

-These claims are usually explicitly excluded from the general and professional liability policies.
+Such claims are usually explicitly excluded from general and professional liability policies.
 If you serve youth, seniors, developmentally disabled, or otherwise are charged with helping a disadvantaged population, you should consider this coverage.